Estimated reading time: 9 minutes

 You stalk the therapist on the internet.

-You wonder if perhaps you are overreacting and this is something you can fix yourself.
+You wonder if perhaps you are overreacting about needing help and if this is something you can fix yourself.

-You might even wait a few months and try some serious meditation, clean eating, juicing, walking and anything else that you see online has helped someone else.
-Running naked in the woods to reclaim the healthy mind that is your birthright.
+You might even wait a few months and try some serious meditation, clean eating, juicing, walking and anything else that you see online that has helped someone else.: Running naked in the woods.
 Lighting a truckload of sage.
-Burning photos.
+Burning photos of people who’ve wronged you.
 Eating full heads of garlic.
 Juicing anything you can fit down that juicer spout.
 Bathing in rose petals.
-Bathing in charcoal.
 Not bathing.
-We’ve all done it.
+You get my drift.

 At the end of your session.